Skip to main content

 About the Author

-Tom is the Vice President for EAM Portfolio Strategy & Enablement at Hexagon.
+Tom Kurtz is the Vice President for EAM Portfolio Strategy & Enablement at Hexagon.
 In this role, Tom owns the product strategy for the HxGN EAM solution, while also working with customers looking to expand their business processes from maintenance planning, execution and scheduling to the broader topic of asset lifecycle management.
 Tom has multiple decades of experience in enterprise software and consulting, having held positions in professional services, sales enablement, product management and product development.
-Prior to Hexagon, Tom’s previous roles included Global Solution Lead for Asset Management at SAP, Senior Consultant at Accenture (Andersen Consulting), Director of Sales Operations at Bravanta, and Associate Director of Services at Cambridge Technology Partners.
+Prior to Hexagon, Tom’s previous roles included Global Solution Lead for Asset Management at SAP, Senior Consultant at Accenture (Andersen Consulting), Director of Sales Operations at Bravanta and Associate Director of Services at Cambridge Technology Partners.

 Profile Photo of Tom Kurtz